triple1566/Image_Denoiser_And_Polynomial_Regression/README.md

 Results

 This project provides a visual output of the fitted polynomial curve.
 The plot below shows the polynomial fit to the sample dataset of X vs Y.

-Example plot (Degree 2 Polynomial):

-Contributing

-We welcome contributions to this project!
-To contribute:
-	1. Fork the repository.
-	2. Create a new branch for your feature or bugfix.
-	3. Make your changes.
-	4. Test your changes.
-	5. Submit a pull request.